xor-gate/debpkg/README.md

 ## Status

 The package is currently in production state.
-The API is still unstable (v0) most rough edges are already polished but a wider audience is necessary.
+The API is still unstable (v0) most rough edges are already polished but a wider audience is necessary and API breaks can occur.

 # debpkg.yml specfile